lexbor/docs/source/examples/styles/stylesheet.md

 # CSS Stylesheet Parsing and Application Example

-In this article, we will explore the implementation of CSS stylesheet parsing and application to HTML elements using the Lexbor library.
+In this article, we will explore the implementation of CSS stylesheet parsing and application to HTML elements using the `lexbor` library.
 The following example is derived from the source file [lexbor/styles/stylesheet.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/styles/stylesheet.c).
 The code illustrates how to create an HTML document, parse CSS styles, attach